 We did a good bit of research on indestructible dog beds and found some exciting results we’d like to share with you.

-The good news is that they do exist, some actually carry impressive guarantees, and there are even some plans on making them yourself!
+The good news is that they do exist, some carry impressive guarantees, and there are plans to make them yourself!

 This is a bit of a lengthy post, so please use the table of contents above as needed and links within the text to help you jump around and navigate.